textpattern/textpattern.github.io/tags/variable.md

 </txp:variable>
 ```

-p(alert-block information).
-Note: Avoid entering white space characters for better code readability between the opening and closing _variable_ tags, they will lead to falsified results in the "if_variable":http://docs.textpattern.io/tags/if-variable evaluation.
+Note: Avoid entering white space characters for better code readability between the opening and closing __variable__ tags, they will lead to falsified results in the [if_variable](if-variable) evaluation.
+{: .alert-block .information}

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @name="text"@
 The variable name for which you wish to assign a value.
 Valid variable names must not contain any single or double quotes.